 Step-by-Step Placement

-Many books like DraftKings, FanDuel, and BETMGM offer features that allow progressive parlaying.
+Select sportsbooks like DraftKings and FanDuel offer progressive parlaying.
 Let’s use an example of DraftKings’ progressive parlay betting launched in December 2023:

 First, visit DraftKings and navigate to the “Progressive Parlays” section.
-This platform offers progressive parlays for limited player props only (passing yards, receiving yards, and rushing yards).
-It, however, allows you to select between three and twelve legs.
+This platform only offers options for limited player props (passing yards, receiving yards, and rushing yards).
+But it does allow you to select between three and twelve legs.

 Ensure you check the payout table before you confirm your bet.
-A payout table will show you the number of failed legs allowed on a specific number of legs.
+A payout table will show you the number of failed legs allowed on the specific progressive parlay you have wagered.
 After that, confirm the grading.
 Typically, on the platform, if a leg pushes, the parlays will move to the next lower tier.
 However, if many legs are voided, the bet might switch back to the standard parlays or refund you based on the count.

-Submit your bet after cross-checking everything and being satisfied.
-That will lock your progressive NFL parlay.
+Submit your bet after cross-checking every line.
 While they offer insurance, you must be strategic and have a proper understanding of the props you bet on.

 Typical Payout Structure

 Progressive parlays pay by tier.
 That means that one or more legs failing to hit shrinks the potential payout.
 Most books publish fixed multipliers for their progressive parlay offers.
-For example, you will find a four-leg progressive parlay paying about +400 (4:1) if all legs win but only even money if one leg misses.
-A six-leg progressive parlay may pay +2000 for all legs winning but only about +350 for one missed leg, and a token payout or a bet return for two misses.
-The multipliers reduce even further as many legs lose.
+For example, you will find a four-leg progressive parlay paying about +400 (4:1) if all legs win, but only even money if one leg misses.
+A six-leg progressive parlay may pay +2000 for all legs winning, but only about +350 for one missed leg, and a token payout or a bet return for two misses.
+The multipliers reduce even further the more legs you lose.

 Payout Table